 Get results via email or Slack, either on a schedule, or only when something interesting happens.

-Share your data with the good people of the internet.
+Create links or embeds for the good people of the internet.